webplatform/docs/html/elements/li/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example uses the &lt;li&gt; element to create individual items in an unordered list.
+|Description=This example uses the '''li''' element to create individual items in an unordered list.
 |Code=&lt;ul>
      &lt;li>Art</li>
      &lt;li>History</li>